Personal Immigration

 Those working in sound or music may wish to consider if their work is better suited to the Arts Council criteria.
 Similarly, those creating moving image artistic pieces for display in galleries rather than television or film festivals may also be best placed applying to the Arts Council.
 It will depend on the individual balance of work.
 Anyone who is not sure which is the best route for their circumstances should seek advice about this.

-What Is the Criteria for Endorsement by PACT as a Film and Television Worker
+4. Endorsement Process by PACT as a Film and Television Worker

 There are three ways to apply, depending on what awards the potential applicant has received or been received nominations for.